lnlp/LMIC-node/README.md

 **LMIC library**
 By default all boards with 32-bit MCU are configured to use the MCCI LoRaWAN LMIC library (MCCI LMIC) because this is the library to use.
 It is the most LoRaWAN compliant LMIC library for Arduino and it is actively maintained.

  By default all boards with 8-bit MCU are configured to use the IBM LMIC framework library (Classic LMIC).
 These boards have limited memory capacity and Classic LMIC uses less memory than MCCI LMIC.
-From LoRaWAN compliance and improved functionality MCCI LMIC is preferred but with MCCI LMIC is is not possible to use all LMIC-node features on these 8-bit boards.
+From LoRaWAN compliance and improved functionality perspective MCCI LMIC is preferred but with MCCI LMIC it is not possible to use all LMIC-node features on these 8-bit boards.

  Two use an LMIC library two entries are required, one for `lib_deps` and one for `build_flags`.
 For the 8-bit boards these are included for both the Classic LMIC and MCCI LMIC libraries but the ones for MCCI LMIC are disabled (commented).
  To use the MCCI LMIC library instead of the Classic LMIC library, the entries for Classic LMIC must be disabled (commented) and the entries for MCCI LMIC must be enabled.